davidfunnell/trax/README.md

 ***** Additionally included functionality

-To get details for a specific hat;
+To get details for a specific service appointment;
 GET: http://localhost:8080/api/service/#/

     Insert the service appointment id in place of # in the endpoint to correctly see details on the appointment of your choice.